barryosull/barryosull.com/contents/articles/2019-05-15-folder-structure.md

 ## The Problem

-The issue that sparked introspective into folder structure was the high level folder `app`. `app` is the default folder created by Laravel for your applications code (thus the name).
-However you can see that within `app` is another folder called `App`.
+The issue that sparked introspective into folder structure was the high level folder "app". "app" is the default folder created by Laravel for your applications code (thus the name).
+However you can see that within "app" is another folder called "App".
 We didn't like this as it meant there were two folders in a hierarchy with the same name despite the fact that they serve different purposes.
-One is the framework's concept of an `app`, the other is the defined interface for our `App`, i.e. the input and outputs decoupled from the framework and technical details.
+One is the framework's concept of an "app", the other is the defined interface for our "App", i.e. the input and outputs decoupled from the framework and technical details.
 This is potentially confusing.

-We had a discussion about changing the folder name to be clearer, since `app` isn't great.
-We iterated on a couple of names, including `components`, `src`, even `code` (I'm not joking).
+We had a discussion about changing the folder name to be clearer, since "app" isn't great.
+We iterated on a couple of names, including "components", "src", even "code" (I'm not joking).
 None of them really fit.
 We realised that changing the name would break Laravel convention which would confuse new developers.

 This got me thinking, why are we letting the framework control this?
 It's an implementation detail, yet it's exerting control over the folder structure and our thinking.
 On top of that our business code is now wrapped and contained by the framework code.
 This implies that our code is a subset of the system, even though the opposite is true.
 This affects our thinking and constantly re-enforces the idea that the framework is in control (even though it really isn't).